 That’s because each instrument or voice produces a combination of various overlapping waveforms (harmonic overtones) that are unique to the source of the sound.
 The dominating frequency is what we perceive as a note, sung or played.
 All other frequency vibrations are what “colors” the note with the particular characteristics, or “timbre”, of the instrument or mouth that the sounds are coming from.
 On the other hand, if there is no dominating frequency, it is simply a noise.

 The only way to produce a pure tone with no harmonics is by using a synthesizer, and that sound produced would be called a “sine wave.”

 A Traffic of Frequencies

 I want you to think of traffic for a second.
 How does it make you feel?
 I know, we don’t like traffic.
 Boo.
 But keep with me for a second…

 How does traffic usually sound?
 Sometimes loud and chaotic, sometimes just lots of wush-wushing sounds of tire, asphalt, horns, and engine revs.

 Now, I want you to think of the sounds of traffic as simply a bunch of frequencies producing the sound we call traffic.

 That sound, traffic, is a harmonically rich sound (or noise).

-Any sound in the world then that is produced naturally via an instrument will produce a traffic of frequencies.
-When there is a dominant frequency in the bunch leading the rest of the frequencies along the way, we no longer have so much noise, we have a discernable note.
+Any sound in the world, then, that is produced naturally via an instrument will produce a traffic of frequencies.
+When there is a dominant frequency in the bunch leading the rest of the frequencies along the way, we no longer have so much noise, we have a discernible note.

 Are you getting the point yet?
 You are “subtracting” sounds until you get a sound you like.
 That is the basis of subtractive synthesis.